 What Parents Should Do In Case of an Emergency

-In the event you, as a parent or family member, receive word that Appalachian is not operating under “normal” conditions, the first thing you need to do is visit the emergency website.
+In the event you, as a parent or family member, receive word that Appalachian is not operating under “normal” conditions, the first thing you need to do is visit the Emergency Preparedness (opens in a new tab) website.
 During a campus emergency, this website is updated with the most currently available information.
 As difficult as it may be for parents and families not to get in the car and drive to Boone, this is not helpful and you will not be allowed on campus for safety reasons.
 The best thing is to visit the website mentioned above, and follow the communication plan you developed with your student.

-Actions Parents Can Take Now to Prepare for Campus Emergencies:
+Actions Parents Can Take Now to Prepare for Campus Emergencies

 - Develop a Communication Plan: If you have not done so already, think about developing a communication plan with your student.
 Here are a few tips to help you get started: